foureyes/csci-ua.0480-fall2018-001-003/homework/07-threes.markdown

 ### __Required Features__

-(6 points) __Use the following markup__
+__Use the following markup__

-1. You don't _really_ need an Express application to do this homework, but start with one anyway, in case you decide to do the extra credit...
-2. Start a new express project with express generator or create a project that uses express-static.
+1. Start a new express project that uses express-static.
+	* the root directory should contain `package.json`, your eslint config, `.gitignore`, etc.
+	* the `src` directory should contain `app.js` (serving on 3000), `public`, etc.
-3. (there's no need to create any route handlers for this homework, you can do the whole thing with static files)
+2. (there's no need to create any route handlers for this homework, you can do the whole thing with static files)
-4. In your public folder, create an <code>index.html</code> file.
+3. In your public folder, create an <code>index.html</code> file.
-5. Add the following code to your <code>index.html</code>:
+4. Add the following code to your <code>index.html</code>:
     <pre><code data-trim contenteditable>&lt;!doctype html&gt;
 &lt;html&gt;
 &lt;head&gt;